TheAndreyZakharov/Russian-Automotive-Assistance-System/raas_project/static/README.md

 ## 🖼️ Images, GIFs, and Videos Used in the Driver Assistance System

 This folder contains **all multimedia resources** used or prepared for integration into the system interface and functionality.
-It includes UI illustrations, visual aids, interface animations, and additional media.
+It includes UI illustrations, visual aids, interface animations, media archives, and documentation visuals.

-The contents are organized into subfolders based on whether the assets are used in the final system or stored as extra material.
+The contents are organized into subfolders based on their purpose and usage context within the system.

 ### 📁 Subfolder Overview

+- **`media/`**
+  Contains all visuals used specifically in `README.md` and documentation across the project.
+  This includes GIFs, screenshots, and illustrations embedded in main README files to demonstrate features, structure, and system behavior.
+  These resources help visually present the project on GitHub.

 - **`photos/`**
   Contains all image and GIF files actively used in the system.